TomNgTech/Groceries-Recipes-Meal-Plan-Frontend/README.md

  - Deleting an existing recipe: The user can delete an existing recipe by clicking on the trash can icon.
 Deleted recipes cannot be recovered.
 Deleted recipes should be removed from respective mealplans

 ## Ingredients
  Ingredients are listed in a scrollview in the recipe creation/edit screens.
 Each ingredient has a name, a unit, and a quantity.
- The user can add a new ingredient, edit an existing ingredient, and delete an ingredient.
+ The user can add a new ingredient below the scrollview.
 An ingredient must have a name and a unit from predefined list of units.
-After selecting add to options, the ingredient appears in list of available ingredients.
+After selecting "Add To Options", the ingredient appears in list of available ingredients.
+To delete an ingredient, click the trash can icon and it's removed from list.

 ## Mealplans
  Mealplans are listed in the Mealplans page.
 Each mealplan consists of list of recipes for an associated month.
 The user can add recipes to a mealplan for a given month and remove recipes from a mealplan for a given month.
 Each month's mealplan can be converted to CSV format and downloaded.